Preparing today's teachers for tomorrow's students

 My research focuses on preparing teachers to serve marginalized students in urban school districts.
 As you explore my website, you will see my passion for teacher preparation and urban education.
 My research, teaching, and service emphasize preparing teachers for diverse student populations.

-Stephanie Jones-Fosu is a third year doctoral student in Curriculum and Instruction for Urban Education at the University of North Carolina at Charlotte.
+Dr. Stephanie Jones-Fosu is in her final year, completing her Ph.D. in Curriculum and Instruction in Urban Education at the University of North Carolina at Charlotte.
+She recently defended her dissertation where she examined teacher-candidates perceptions of equity in a teacher preparation program.
 She attended Morgan State University where she received a B.A. in Political Science.
 She then earned her M.A. in Education and Human Development at the George Washington University.
-Stephanie has taught middle and high school social students for 9 years.
+Stephanie has taught middle and high school, social studies for 9 years.
 She has also coached over 100 first and second-year teachers through a non-traditional teaching organization.
 Her research interests include preservice, teacher preparation, and culturally sustainable pedagogy.
-She is currently a research assistant and service as President of Urban Educators for Change, a graduate student organization that fouces on the scholarly and professional development and community engagement around issues of educational equity.
+She is currently a research assistant and service as President of Urban Educators for Change, a graduate student organization that focuses on scholarly and professional development and community engagement around issues of educational equity.

 My research interest focuses on preparing teachers to serve marginalized students in urban school districts.
 Literature has shown that teachers are not prepared for the diverse classroom and few if any preservice programs prepare teachers to serve marginalized students in urban schools (Landsman & Lewis, 2006).
 Consequently, their lack of preparation can negatively impact Black and Brown students, school districts, and teacher retention.
 My research examines teacher education and teacher preparation through the lens of equity.

 Co-Teacher, Topics in Urban Education Leadership

 Teacher on Record, MDSK 2100 Foundations of Teaching and Secondary Education, Fall 2019